 I do not suggest this approach.

 Some of the initial teachings I believed and taught began to lose their hold on me when I began to ask questions in the congregation I was attending.
-The questions centered around a certain topic.
-This topic, I assure you, is not a cardinal doctrine.
-Church leadership was, lets say, not full of grace and truth.
-Be that as it may, I learned a valuable lesson.
-Freedom of conscience, in some congregations, can become very costly.
-But freedom of conscience is so valuable!
+The questions centered around a certain topic which I assure you, is not a cardinal doctrine.
+Church leadership was, lets say, not full of grace and truth, and requested we leave the body of believers.

-Understanding the ultimatums offered my family and I, we reluctantly left this body of believers.
+Understanding the wishes of the church leadership offered to our family, we reluctantly left this body of believers.
 I miss many of those folks, and wish them well.

-But this experience taught me something very important.
+Tis experience taught me something very important.
 I obtained clarity about believers unity.
 Healthy fellowship can not grow out of mere uniformity.
 Uniformity and unity are two completely different concepts.
-Uniformity is associated with group think, outside appearances and forced conformity.

 …humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.